-Hood Mountain Regional Park & Preserve is a 1,750-acre wilderness park on the edge of the Sonoma Valley, about 5 miles southeast of Santa Rosa.
-The park offers 19 miles of trails for hikers, mountain bikers, and equestrians and features the only public backpacking sites in the valley.
+Hood Mountain Regional Park & Preserve is a 2,000-acre wilderness park on the edge of the Sonoma Valley, about 5 miles southeast of Santa Rosa.
+The park offers more than 19 miles of trails for hikers, mountain bikers and equestrians.

-At 2,730 feet, Hood Mountain is the highest peak in the Mayacamas Mountains separating the Sonoma and Napa valleys.
-Its Gunsight Rock outcropping above Highway 12 offers stunning views of the Sonoma Valley and Bay Area landmarks beyond.
+At 2,730 feet, Hood Mountain is the highest peak in the Mayacamas Mountains.
+Its Gunsight Rock outcropping above Highway 12 offers stunning views of the Sonoma Valley and beyond.

 The Lawson Trail allows the first public access to the recently acquired “Lawson Expansion” property, 247-acres on the western flank of Hood Mountain, overlooking eastern Santa Rosa in the western foothills of the Mayacamas, with views to the ocean and a meandering tour of Hood Mountain’s many diverse habitats.
 Learn more about this new trail.